telerik/winforms-docs/gridview/caption.md

 ## Changing the Position of the Title

 To change the position you can use the __TitlePosition__ property.
 In addition you can set the __FlipText__ property.
 The TitleLabelElement property allows you to access the actual label element.
-This element is a [LightVisualElement]({%slug winforms/telerik-presentation-framework/primitives/lightvisualelement%})
+This element is a [LightVisualElement]({%slug winforms/telerik-presentation-framework/primitives/lightvisualelement%}) which is capable of displaying text and image.

 {{source=..\SamplesCS\GridView\GridTitle\GridTitle.cs region=Position}}